Wills and Trusts in Kentucky

 You may feel locked into your will after all the preparation.
 But you don’t have to feel completely married to your decisions.
 If circumstances change in your life or you change your mind, don’t hesitate to make changes to ensure your final wishes are clear and carried out properly.

 The Legal Aid Network of Kentucky states that you can change your will at any time by revoking it.
 This can be done in several ways, such as cutting, tearing, or destroying the will.
-You can also draft and new will stating that it is your intent to cancel the previous document.
+You can also draft and new will stating that you intend to cancel the previous document.

 The Different Types of Wills in Kentucky